devgateway/www.developmentgateway.org/_posts/2007-09-17-virtual-communities-to-focus-on-disaster-prevention-and-reconstruction.md

 created: 1190050504
 old_path: news/virtual-communities-focus-disaster-prevention-and-reconstruction
 title: Virtual Communities to Focus on Disaster Prevention and Reconstruction
-lede: The Development Gateway Foundation announces today a new partnership with the Center for Strategic and International Studies (CSIS) to establish online communities dedicated to disaster prevention and reconstruction.
+excerpt: The Development Gateway Foundation announces today a new partnership with the Center for Strategic and International Studies (CSIS) to establish online communities dedicated to disaster prevention and reconstruction.
 ---